helix-iot/helix-sandbox/README.md

 admin                0.000GB
 local                0.000GB
 orion                0.000GB
-orion-temp_control  0.000GB
+orion-pressure_control  0.000GB
-sth_temp_control    0.000GB
+sth_pressure_control    0.000GB
 ```
-The `sth_temp_control` will hold collections with the historical data record got from the device.
+The `sth_pressure_control` will hold collections with the historical data record got from the device.

 You can use MongoDB Compass to view historical data https://www.mongodb.com/products/compass

+You can also create a dashboard to view the data in real time using https://freeboad.io